 \section{MDP Models for the Proposed Protocol}

-In this appendix, we assume the reader is familiar with the $\epsilon$-optimal selfish mining strategies of \cite{optimal-selfish}.
+In this section, we assume the reader is familiar with the $\epsilon$-optimal selfish mining strategies of \cite{optimal-selfish}.
 We avoid presenting the same average reward ratio MDP model and the results.
-We simply refer the reader to check relevant parts of the paper \cite[Section~2, Section~4.1]{optimal-selfish}.
+We simply refer the reader to the relevant parts of the paper \cite[Section~2, Section~4.1]{optimal-selfish}.

 To consider proof withholding attacks in our protocol, first note that there are two types of proofs, initiator and incremental proofs.
 We need to take the different proof types into account when considering an MDP model.
 Assume a last common proof (or two proofs if parallel) present in both adversarial and honest chain.
 Right after this proof, when the adversary creates a private branch, the analysis depends on the first proof height that was withheld, until the adversary releases and overrides the honest branch, or adopts the honest branch.